RobBednark/quiz-me/README.md

 * 7.15.20 ADD code coverage (maybe after changing to pytest) (consider pytest-cov)
 * 7.15.20 TEST add tests for many questions/answers/tags/schedules using factory-boy

+* 7.16.20 FIX why markdown displayed for answer in question page is displayed differently from the answer page (e.g.,
+  > one
+  two
+shows as two lines in the question page, but one line on the answer page (no linefeeds)
 * 7/4/20 FEATURE: add db name to each web page
 * 7.12.20 DEV_PROCESS update the release process to use github "releases" (why? to see release history, and see what was added when) (e.g., https://github.com/timmyomahony/django-pagedown/releases) (start with 0.10.0?)
 * 6/24/20 FEATURE: when outputting dates, add the day-of-the-week, e.g. *__Tue__ June 23, 2020, 3:42 a.m.*